 - The Move: Hold the plank until you start feeling fatigued.
 Rest and then repeat.
 Keep your abdominals pulled in and up so your low back doesn't sag as you exhale.

 - Increase the Intensity: Balance on your forearms instead of your hands.

 Tips and Precautions

-If you have mild back pain, core-strengthening exercises may improve posture, ease symptoms, and prevent future pain.
-If you have severe back pain or injury, talk to your doctor before you start any exercise program.
+- If you have mild back pain, core-strengthening exercises may improve posture, ease symptoms, and prevent future pain.
+If you have severe back pain or injury, are out of shape, or have any medical problems, talk to your doctor before you start any exercise program.
 Some exercises may not be recommended.

 - Stop doing any activity that causes pain or makes pain worse.